 Since its creation after the Second World War, the World Health Organization has established global objectives.
 In the 21st century, WHO sets global health goals, and its performance stands out amid the SARS pandemic and later COVID-19.
 A milestone in this performance was the Alma-Ata Conference, held in the Republic of Kazakhstan, then part of the Soviet Union, in 1978.
-The conference's result is contained in its declaration that establishes ten points to be followed by the member states.
-WHO is an intergovernmental organization, so the implementation of its resolutions depends on its member states' commitment.
+The conference's result is in its declaration that establishes ten points to be followed by the member states.
+However, WHO is an intergovernmental organization, so the implementation of its resolutions depends on its member states' commitment.
 In the latter case, the Organization has suffered strong criticism for its performance, and many countries have challenged its legitimacy.
 Even so, the WHO guidelines and actions are referential for public health policies in many countries, including the COVID-19 pandemic.
-The purpose of this article is to investigate whether the WHO guidelines to combat COVID-19 were translated into public policies in Brazil and to what extent the federal government has followed them.
-Starting from the cognitive approach to the study of public policies, we intend first to investigate a previous reference for public health action to combat the pandemic.
+The article's purpose is to investigate whether the WHO guidelines to combat COVID-19 were translated into public policies in Brazil and to what extent the federal government has followed them.
+In addition, we intend to investigate a previous reference for public health action to combat the pandemic from the cognitive approach to public policies.

 The paper first describes a brief history of the World Health Organization and its public actions during the last decades.
-It describes its organizational structure and its roles in global health governance.
+Then, it describes its organizational structure and its roles in global health governance.
 It also emphasizes some global WHO actions in this field.
-The objective is to show that WHO actions can be understood as part of the referential analysis of public policies, according to Jobert and Muller (1987).
-We then present the referential theory, and we describe how it can be used to understand the influence of international organizations in maintaining or changing specific paradigms in public policy.
+The objective is to show that WHO actions as part of the referential analysis of public policies, according to Jobert and Muller (1987).
+We then present the referential theory and describe how it helps us understand international organizations' influence in maintaining or changing specific paradigms in public policy.
 Afterward, we provide a brief history of Brazil's actions during the SARS H1N1 pandemic to illustrate how the WHO guidelines and the International Health Regulations have served as a paradigm for Brazilian public policy in this area.
 Then, we demonstrate that by not following the WHO recommendations to combat the pandemic, the Brazilian government generates a conflict of references expressed both in the clash between the central government and the Ministry of Health and in a federative clash opposing national and regional governments.